AnubhavBhatla/systematization-of-secure-randomized-caches/README.md

 # systematization-of-secure-randomized-caches

-> [!NOTE]
-> This repository contains the artifact for "SoK: So, You Think You Know All About Secure Randomized Caches?", to appear at USENIX Security 2025.
+This repository contains the artifact for "SoK: So, You Think You Know All About Secure Randomized Caches?", to appear at USENIX Security 2025.

+We provide various tools in this artifact which can be used to reproduce the results from our paper.
+A description of all the tools used and their corresponding experiments can be found below:

+### cache-model

+This tool is used for our eviction-rate experiments as well as our eviction-set-generation experiments.
+These correspond to **_Figures 3-14, 18-19, and Table 2_** in our paper.
+The `cache-model` directory contains the files and scripts required for these experiments.

+> The original source code of this tool can found at: [cache-model](https://github.com/comparch-security/cache-model)

+### cachefx

+This tool is used for our cryptographic attack implementation for occupancy-based attacks.
+These correspond to **_Figures 15-16_** in our paper.
+The `cachefx` directory contains the files and scripts required for these experiments.

+> The original source code of this tool can found at: [CacheFX](https://github.com/0xADE1A1DE/CacheFX).

+### low-occupancy

+This tool is used for our experiments involving low-occupancy-based attacks.
+This correponds to **_Figure 17_** in our paper.
+The `low-occupancy` directory contains the files and scripts for the experiment for these experiments using our original results only.

+> The original source code of this tool can found at: [randomized_caches](https://github.com/SEAL-IIT-KGP/randomized_caches).

 ---
 ---